linode/docs/docs/products/networking/nodebalancers/guides/proxy-protocol/index.md

 1. Click the **Save** button on the bottom of the page to Save your changes.

-### Configure the Backend Nodes
+### Configure the Back-end Nodes

-Once Proxy Protocol is configured for your NodeBalancer, ensure that it is also enabled for the receiving software on your backend Nodes.
+Once Proxy Protocol is configured for your NodeBalancer, ensure that it is also enabled for the receiving software on your back-end Nodes.
 You can find a list of compatible software in the [Proxy Protocol documentation](https://www.haproxy.com/blog/haproxy/proxy-protocol/).
 Here are links to guidance for enabling Proxy Protocol for common software:

 -   [NGINX](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/)
 -   [Apache](https://httpd.apache.org/docs/2.4/mod/mod_remoteip.html)